BrianHCombes/ttd-home-showtell/ReadMe.txt

     why using href in the html page doesn't work but this fix allows me to keep going.
 But, I am still boning up on all things URL including the need to work with CORS.

+01/18/2018
+    < NODE MODULES >
+    The big deal here is changing over to local node_modules to support the angular-ui-router.
+This because there was a systemic problem with the minified version at < <script src="https://unpkg.com/@uirouter/angularjs/release/angular-ui-router.min.js" ></script> > so changed over to the beautified version.
+That worked but it made me worry so went to the horses mouth at < https://ui-router.github.io/ng1/tutorial/helloworld#get-ui-router > and went for an < npm install --save @uirouter/angularjs > at the CLI for the MG and EZG vn frameworks.
+    Think I need to migrate to a single node_module source for the angular-ui-router.
+So have uploaded Angular Node files to the root of
+    < https://www.tarptiedown.com > so playing with that as of this date.